talfig/Assembler/README.md

 endmacr
 ```

+### Directives

-- **Directives:** Use special commands like .entry, .extern, and more to manage your code's structure.
+Use special commands like .entry, .extern, and more to manage your code's structure.

 Example: